-2 years full time
+2 years full time / 4 years part time

 We encourage students to use their Auslan skills in further studies such as:

 Successful completion of the Diploma of Auslan PSP51018 allows you to take your studies of Auslan further in interpreting, or learning international sign languages.
 Many students upon completion of the Diploma of Auslan PSP51018 transition to the Diploma of Interpreting (LOTE - English) PSP50916.

 Each course has a dedicated learning method that is designed to let you thrive in your studies.

 A blend of both face-to-face and virtual learning with scheduled classes taking place on-campus and in virtual classrooms.
 Visit the How You'll Study page for more information.

 Pathway Program for students who have completed Certificate IV in Auslan PSP40818.